-Dr Fiona J Beck is a Senior Research Fellow at the ANU School of Engineering.
+Dr Fiona J Beck is an Associate Professor at the ANU School of Engineering.

-Dr Beck’s research interests include technologies for solar energy, renewable fuels, and the wider transdisciplinary challenge of decarbonising the energy sector.
+Dr Beck’s research interests include technologies for renewable fuels including hydrogen, and the wider transdisciplinary challenge of decarbonising the energy sector, with a focus on hard-to-abate applications.

 Fields of expertise